Home » Recipes » German Potato Salad

 • Scrub the potatoes before you boil them.
 Get them good and clean!

-• Cut any large potatoes, to create chunks that are approximately the same size.
+• Cut any large potatoes into chunks.
+Try to make them approximately the same size.
 This helps all the potatoes to cook evenly.

-• Start the potatoes in cold water, before bringing them to a boil.
-This also helps the potatoes to cook evenly.
+• Start the potatoes in cold water.
+Do this before bringing them to a boil.
+This helps the potatoes to cook evenly.
 If you add the potatoes to water that’s already boiling, the outsides will cook much faster than the insides.

 • Don’t forget to salt the water.
 When adding the potatoes to the boiling water, throw in some salt.
 This will add flavor to the potatoes.

-• Let the potatoes steam-dry after they are cooked and drained.
-Just let the potatoes sit on the still-hot stovetop for a few minutes, until any excess moisture evaporates.
+• Let the potatoes steam-dry.
+After they are cooked and drained, let the potatoes sit on the still-hot stovetop for a few minutes, until any excess moisture evaporates.
 This allows the potatoes to absorb the dressing more easily.

 German potato salad in a large skillet